1919 (band): Citizens of Nowhere LP (2020 – present)

 Following the death of crew member Kev Holroyd in December 2019, the band performed a memorial concert in his home town of Dewsbury on 20 February 2020.
 This would prove to be the band's final performance before the COVID-19 pandemic put an end to live performances worldwide.
 Planned tours in Europe and the UK with Then Comes Silence, as well as a one-off show with Killing Joke in Bristol, were subsequently cancelled or indefinitely postponed.
 This would also be the final show for departing bass player Karl Donner, who had been with the group since their reformation.
 On 31 August, the band announced he would be replaced by ex-The Fall, PJ Harvey, and Red Lorry Yellow Lorry bassist and producer Simon "Ding" Archer.

 Other activity in 2020 included the band's inclusion in Vive Le Rock's "Goth Annual One", and vocalist Goldhammer's unsuccessful bid to become Mayor of West Yorkshire.
 His platform included rent control, migrant rights, and Yorkshire Devolution.

-On 29 January 2021, an interview with Goth Haus LA revealed the title of their latest album, due for release this year, to be Citizens of Nowhere.
+On 29 January 2021, an interview with Goth Haus LA revealed the title of their latest album, due for release that year, to be Citizens of Nowhere.
+Released on Paris label Manic Depression, the album saw the band labelled “head and shoulders above other denizens of the shadowy genre” in Vive Le Rock.
+In 2023, the band made their US debut in Los Angeles following their appearance at Leipzig’s Wave Gotik Treffen.